calvarezberrios/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    The biggest difference between `.forEach` & `.map` is that `.map` makes a new array, and `.forEach` just returns the result of what you are looping for.

 2. What is the difference between a function and a method?

+    A function is created to be used anywhere in the code by invoking it with the name and any arguments it needs.

+    A Method is a function that belongs to an object for a specific function related to the object, can only be used by the object using (.)
+Dot notation.

 3. What is closure?

+    A closure is where the code starts and ends meeting all data needed to fulfill the action of a function.

 4. Describe the four rules of the 'this' keyword.

+    The four principles of the 'this' keyword are:
+    1. Window/Global Binding: Using 'this' in the root of the document will return everything about the document.
+    2. Implicit Binding: Using the 'this' keyword within an object to refer to the properties of the object.
+    3. New Binding: Using the new keyword to create a new object based on the constructor function properties.
+    4. Explicit Binding: Using the .call or .apply functions to copy the properties and/or prototypes from a parent object or copy from one object to another.

 5. Why do we need super() in an extended class?

+    To pass the properties and prototypes from the parent class.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add TL as collaborator on Github.
+- [x] Add TL as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [x] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [x] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project: